MathHubInfo/Legacy-planetary/README.md

 # About

-Since mid-2013, Planetary is the software system that runs [PlanetMath](http://planetmath.org).
+Since mid-2013, Planetary is the software system that powers [PlanetMath](http://planetmath.org).
 The technologies used (including Drupal 7, MathML, and the Virtuoso triple store) comprise an extensible modern platform, suitable for further development and stand-alone deployments.

-Planetary is already in use as a course forum and as the frontend to a formal mathematics system.
+For instance, Planetary is currently in use as a course forum and as the frontend to a formal mathematics system.

 # Our development style